 Social Media Integration

-This is another stalemate category.
-Both let you embed social buttons on your website, which can take the form of likes, shares or follows.
-You can also use either platform to put live social media feeds directly on your website, so visitors can see your latest statuses, tweets, or photos.
+Both let you embed social buttons on your website, which can take the form of likes, shares, or follows.
+But only Squarespace lets you put live social media feeds directly on your website, so visitors can see your latest statuses, tweets, or photos.
 Plus, Squarespace offers the bonus ability to create social posts directly from its platform.